08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 |- just
 |- enough
 |- do the job

-`My long standing meticulousness and coupled with it my skills in python and using it in Machine Learning/AI have been a foundational aspect in my quickly learning new things, case on point the newly acquired skills I have in a recent data analytics project I made where I analyzed chronic disease indicators data using tools like PowerBI, Python, and SQL.`

-`It potentially solves a business use case of potentially making cost efficient allocation of health care resources to more targeted demographics, those with more frequently occurring chronic disease and factors driving it.
-With this I can provide value to your business by leveraging the data I have for in depth analyses.`

 * why do you want to work here (more selfless reasons)?
 |- I understand